corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 ### Limit The Number Of Dependencies

-Rust has a relatively small standard library.
-This is in part to avoid a situation similar to Python's extensive standard library, where parts of it are discouraged from being used:
+Rust’s standard library is intentionally small to avoid issues like those in Python’s extensive standard library, where certain parts are discouraged from
+use:

 > Python’s standard library is piling up with cruft, unnecessary duplication of
 > functionality, and dispensable features. &mdash; [PEP 594](https://peps.python.org/pep-0594/)

-In contrast, Rust has a minimal standard library by design, promoting the use of small, single-purpose crates through its package manager, Cargo.
-This approach encourages a modular development style, reducing the complexity and maintenance burden of the core language library.

-While it's tempting to use many third-party crates to speed up development, it's important to **keep the number of dependencies to a minimum** for better long-term maintenance.
-It will limit your exposure to breaking changes and security vulnerabilities.

-Moreover, each dependency has a compounding effect:
+Rust encourages using small, focused packages called crates, promoting modular development and simplifying the core library's maintenance.
+However, over-reliance on many third-party packages can create maintenance challenges. **Keep the number of dependencies low**.

+Each dependency increases:

-- Longer compile times
+- Compile times
-- Longer test times
+- Test times
 - Complexity in build scripts and CI
-- More documentation to read and understand
+- Documentation to read
-- Bigger attack surface
+- Attack surface
-- etc.
+- Etc.

 ### How To Choose Dependencies